paopre/Spontini/README.md

 \include "path/to/lib/PianoTemplate.ly"
 ```

-Note: if you want to avoid automatic formatting, remove the string "% TMODE"
+*NOTE*: if you want to avoid automatic formatting, remove the string "%TMODE"

 The cross-staff table can also be inserted using **Ctrl-1** keys.
 In this case it will appear in the following form: